 Just as companies have multiple business structure options for incorporation, you’ll find a variety of payroll options for your business:

 - Remote: If your parent company already runs payroll, you can add your UAE employees to that payroll.
-However, you’ll need to follow separate employment compliance laws for each set of employees.
+However, you’ll need to follow separate employment compliance laws based on the location for each set of employees.

 - Internal: Larger subsidiaries may run their own payroll in the UAE.
 This option is the most expensive since you would have to hire a full HR staff.